Landscape Alterations

 5. Ask peers on The Rater Collective on Slack for opinions to gain more knowledge and develop as a rater.

-6. When submitting ratings, consider the following aspects under scale:
+6. When submitting ratings, consider the following aspects under severity:

 Related